The municipal bond market has been taking a few hits lately. To its reputation, at least.

 The latest is an Aug.
 15 study from the Federal Reserve Bank of New York asserting that municipal-bond defaults occur more often than investors might realize.
 Thirty-six times more often, to be exact.

-Coming on top of high-profile bankruptcies and defaults -- in Jefferson County, Alabama; Stockton, California; and elsewhere -- average investors could be forgiven for getting antsy, and for perhaps wondering if banking analyst Meredith Whitney’s 2010 prediction of “hundreds of billions of dollars” in municipal defaults might finally be upon us.
+Coming on top of high-profile bankruptcies and defaults -- in Jefferson County, Alabama; Stockton, California; and elsewhere -- average investors could be forgiven for getting antsy, and for perhaps wondering if banking analyst Meredith Whitney’s 2010 of “hundreds of billions of dollars” in municipal defaults might finally be upon us.

 That is far from the case.
 Despite those bankruptcies, and even though fewer muni bonds are now insured than before the financial crisis, investor demand points to unshaken confidence: The yield on top-rated 10-year benchmark municipals was 1.861 percent on Aug.
 20, according to data compiled by Bloomberg, down 15 percent from a year ago.
 And as Bloomberg News recently reported, investors are directing the most cash to tax-exempt bonds since 2009.